 How to Get Paid to Take Care of a Family Member with a Disability

 There are many government programs that allow family members of people with disabilities to get paid for caring for them.

-There are 12 states that pay family caregivers.
+There are 12 states that provide family caregiver pay (i.e., pay family caregivers).
 Those states are Colorado, Kentucky, Maine, Minnesota, New Hampshire, New Jersey, North Dakota, Oregon, Texas, Utah, Vermont, and Wisconsin.